Home Influencer Marketing instagram hashtags guide

 It color-codes hashtags so you can see whether a particular hashtag is best used to gain followers now, whether it is better used over the longer term, whether it has very little usage, or whether it is so popular that your posts will disappear too rapidly.

-Use Hashtags in Your Bio
+Use Hashtags In Your Bio

 A recent change to Instagram means that you can now include clickable hashtags in your bio.
 This gives you an excellent opportunity to create a custom hashtag for your brand, linking to all the posts that use it directly from your bio.